 1

-npm install @superviz/sdk @superviz/matterport-plugin uuid
+npm install @superviz/room @superviz/matterport-plugin @superviz/video uuid

 • @superviz/matterport-plugin: Plugin for adding SuperViz presence and interaction features to a Matterport Viewer.